This fact sheet is supported by:

 Workplace mental health and wellbeing risks are treated in the same way as a safety issue: risk assessments are carried out, hazards removed or mitigated, psychologically safe working environments are created, and employees are able to access the right type of advice and support when needed.

-We have two Executive Committee (EC) Champions for mental health and wellbeing, who actively and vocally support our programmes, including by sharing their personal experiences.
-The overall mental health strategy and programmes are delivered via our Safety, Health and Environment (SHE) teams, who work closely with specialists and stakeholders throughout our different functions and Businesses – good mental health at work is not the preserve of one team but a jigsaw that combines all the factors that influence mental health.
+We have two Executive Committee (EC) Champions for mental health, who actively and vocally support our programmes, including by sharing their personal experiences.
+The overall mental health strategy and programmes are delivered via our Safety, Health and Wellbeing (SHW) and Inclusion teams, who work closely with specialists and stakeholders throughout our different functions and Businesses – good mental health at work is not the preserve of one team but a jigsaw that combines all the factors that influence mental health.

 Has BAE Systems developed KPIs to report on progress towards its workplace mental health strategy?

 Yes, as a leading indicator of success, completion of our Mental Health Awareness training is a KPI.
-Completion of the training is monitored through our internal SHE reporting processes.
+Completion of the training is monitored through our internal SHW reporting processes.

 How do we identify and measure mental health at BAE Systems?

-Our UK and International integrated SHE platform includes a psychosocial risk assessment aligned to ISO 45003 which will give us a standardised approach to identify and reduce work-related risks to mental health.
-We provide mental health awareness training for our employees, including Line Managers.
-Uptake of this is a key performance indicator aligned to Executive Committee objectives and measured in each line of Business and from an overarching perspective.
+We provide mandatory mental health awareness training for our employees, including People Managers and offer specific training to People Managers on their role in supporting mental health in the workplace.
+Uptake of awareness training is a key performance indicator aligned to Executive Committee objectives and measured in each line of Business and from an overarching perspective.

 We have also been assessed as a Tier Two organisation in the CCLA Corporate Mental Health Benchmark.